- Home

 All of which challenge every facet of the whole student to meet our educational goals.
 Program priorities that not only deliver this education, but provide a space that is safe and welcoming, flexible enough to accommodate future needs, and accessible for all of our communities to use outside of school hours.

 Monument Mountain Regional High School currently offers three Chapter 74 Vocational Technical Education Programs (Automotive, Horticulture, and Early Childhood Development), three Innovation Pathways (Healthcare, Advance Manufacturing & Engineering, and Business Finance), and three general CVTE programs (Computer Science, MMTV, and Wood Technology).
-The District is continuing to explore the possibility of moving general programming into Chapter 74 status or adding additional programming to meet the needs of our community.

 Cost to taxpayers

-Only at the close of the schematic design phase (August 2025), with MSBA approval, will the project costs be finalized.
+Only at the close of the Schematic Design phase (August 2025), with MSBA approval, will the project costs be finalized.
 At that time, the MSBA’s contribution will also be confirmed, as will the tax impact for the three district towns.
 At that stage, BHRSD will be asked to appropriate the entire project budget amount and MSBA will provide their agreed-upon contribution, based on the eligible reimbursement.

 Design & Sustainability